Gemstone Beads: A Popular Pick with an Ancient Past

 During the Dark Ages, the most noteworthy bead-making innovation in Europe and the Byzantine Empire was the development of the cloisonné style.
 By emphasizing enamel and inlaid gold on red garnet, bead-makers imitated in miniature the colorful stained-glass windows of cathedrals and mosques.

-By 900 CE, the Vikings of northern Europe had developed a bead jewelry that emphasized carnelian, rock crystal, and amber.
+By 900 C.E., the Vikings of northern Europe had developed gemstone bead jewelry that emphasized carnelian, rock crystal, and amber.
 They also traded for Mediterranean glass beads which they combined with beads of natural materials to create elaborate necklaces.
-The Vikings were also first to introduce European beads to North America.
+The Vikings were also the first to introduce European beads to North America.

-Byzantine cloisonné beads made in Constantinople about 1200 CE consist of filigree gold, pearls, garnet, and enamel.
+Byzantine cloisonné beads made in Constantinople about 1200 C.E. consist of filigree gold, pearls, garnet, and enamel.
+(Wikimedia Commons)

-The English word “bead” actually stems from the Middle English bede, meaning “prayer bead,” and the Old English biddan, “to pray,” alluding to the use of beads as “prayer-counters.”
+The English word “bead” actually stems from the Middle English bede, meaning “prayer bead,” and the Old English bidden, “to pray,” alluding to the use of beads as “prayer counters.”

-“Worry” beads, which had originated in Turkey and Greece about 500 BCE, also gained popularity in medieval Europe.
+“Worry” beads, which had originated in Turkey and Greece about 500 B.C., also gained popularity in medieval Europe.
 Worry-bead strings initially consisted of 33 smooth, relatively large, spherical beads, the comforting tactile sensation of which seemed to dispel anxiety.
-As a secular alternative to rosary beads, worry beads provided comfort without publicly indicting allegiance to any religious doctrine.
-Worry beads were often made of amber because of its comforting warmth to the touch.
+As a secular alternative to rosary beads, worry beads provided comfort without publicly indicating allegiance to any religious doctrine.
+Worry beads were often made of amber because of their comforting warmth to the touch.

 LEAVE A REPLY